AyyasyRosadi/Electron-Webview-App/readme.md

 <h1>Hi There...</h1>

-This code is intended to create a desktop application that is directed directly to a website url on the internet.
+<h3>This code is intended to create a desktop application that is directed directly to a website url on the internet.</h3>

-Have a favorite website that you want to access easily with just dobble click?
+<h3>Have a favorite website that you want to access easily with just dobble click?</h3>

 simple way: